Lysquid/qmk_keymap/README.md

 ## Features

-- Custom layout optimized for French and English, [Erglace](https://github.com/Lysquid/Erglace)
+- Custom layout optimized for French and English, [Erglace](https://github.com/Lysquid/Erglace) (or AZERTY)
 - A layer for all symbols
 - A layer for navigation keys, like the arrow keys
 - A tri layer for numbers and function keys